 Why Choose A Lutheran School?

 The Lutheran Church is one of the world’s major Christian churches.
-It is the largest and longest established Protestant church and there are more than 70 million Lutherans in the world today; the greatest number are in northern Europe and the United States of America.
-In Denmark, Lutheranism is the state religion.
-In Australia and New Zealand, around 250 000 people identify as Lutheran.
+It is the largest and longest established Protestant church and there are more than 70 million Lutherans in the world today.

-Since the first Lutheran school opened in 1839, Lutheran schools have grown considerably and reflect the church’s commitment to serving both its people and the broader Australian community.
+Since the first Lutheran school opened in Australia in 1839, Lutheran schools have grown considerably and reflect the church’s commitment to serving both its people and the broader Australian community.
 Today, more than 40,000 students receive their education in over 86 Lutheran schools and 59 early childhood centres across Australia.

 Christian Studies at Immanuel

-In the Junior School, students meet for Chapel once a week and have a daily devotion in their class groups.
+In Immanuel's Primary School, students meet for Chapel once a week and have a daily devotion in their class groups.
 Christian Studies is the subject taught from Prep to Year 10.

 Religious and Values Education (RAVE) is the subject taught in Years 11-12 and is based on a four strand curriculum written by Lutheran Education Australia (LEA) covering: Christian Beliefs, The Christian Church, Christian Living and Christianity in the World.
 RAVE is an academic discipline and includes the study of ethics, philosophy and world religions.

-In the Junior School, 110 minutes per week is devoted to Christian Studies.
+In the Primary School, 110 minutes per week is devoted to Christian Studies.
 In the Secondary School, 80 minutes per week is devoted to Christian Studies or Religious and Values Education.